panaverse/learn-nextjs/step00_helloworld/README.md

 The app/layout.tsx and app/page.tsx files will be rendered when the user visits the root of your application.

+The file app/layout.tsx is used to define UI that is shared across multiple pages.
+A layout accepts another layout or a page as its child.
+You can nest layouts to create nested routes.

+The file app/page.tsx is used to define the unique UI of a route.
+Pages represent the leaf of the route and are needed for the path to be accessible.

 Open the Browser:

         http://localhost:3000/